labring/sealos/CONTRIBUTING.md

 1. **FORK** sealos to your repository.
 To make this work, you just need to click the button Fork in right-left of [fanux/sealos](https://github.com/fanux/sealos) main page.
 Then you will end up with your repository in `https://github.com/<your-username>/sealos`, in which `your-username` is your GitHub username.

-1. **CLONE** your own repository to develop locally.
+1. **CLONE** your own repository to master locally.
 Use `git clone https://github.com/<your-username>/sealos.git` to clone repository to your local machine.
 Then you can create new branches to finish the change you wish to make.

 1. **Set Remote** upstream to be `https://github.com/fanux/sealos.git` using the following two commands: